mdn/content/files/en-us/learn/getting_started_with_the_web/javascript_basics/index.md

     myHeading.textContent = 'Hello world!';
     ```

 5. Make sure the HTML and JavaScript files are saved.
 Then load `index.html` in your browser.
-You should see something like this:!
+You should see something like this:Hello world!

 [Heading "hello world" above a firefox logo](hello-world.png)